Sfera Ebbasta: First years

-Sfera was born in the Milanese town of Sesto San Giovanni, but grew up in the neighbouring town of Cinisello Balsamo.
+Sfera Ebbasta was born in the Milanese town of Sesto San Giovanni, but grew up in the neighbouring town of Cinisello Balsamo.
 His parents separated two years after his birth, and his father died when he was only 13.
 He dropped out of school at the age of 14.

 First songs (2011–2013)

-The rapper began his musical activity by uploading videos on YouTube between 2010 and 2012 without any success.
-In this period he started getting into contact with producer Charlie Charles, met while trying to illegally enter in a Hip Hop TV concert in Milan.
+The rapper began his musical activity by uploading videos on YouTube between 2010 and 2012, without any success.
+In this period he started getting into contact with producer Charlie Charles, met while trying to illegally enter a Hip Hop TV concert in Milan.
 Thus, they formed the collective Billion Headz Money Gang, better known by the acronym BHMG.
 On 15 September 2013, he published Emergenza Mixtape Vol. 1.